dcsil/DevDeck/CUJ/CUJ.md

 ## 7. Recommendations

 ### Product Recommendations
-- React versions and ecosystem are fragmented; beginners can get lost choosing tools.
-- Official docs + community tutorials are great for basics but thin for deep mastery; learning path can feel unclear.
-- Abstract concepts (hook lifecycles, reconciliation) lack comprehensive, cohesive resources for deep application.
+React versions and component ecosystem are overly fragmented, making it easy for beginners to get lost when choosing tools; the official documentation and community tutorials are insufficient for complete mastery, leaving the learning path unclear; and some abstract design concepts (such as hooks lifecycle and reconciliation) lack comprehensive resources, making it difficult for developers to deeply understand and apply them correctly.

 ### Recommendations for Future Users
-- Explore the broader ecosystem first (routing, state, forms, styling) to choose the right tools.
-- Don’t reinvent the wheel—search for established community solutions before custom-building.
-- Maintain consistent coding standards (lint/format, folder structure) for readability and long-term maintainability.
+It is recommended to spend time exploring the broader React ecosystem to understand the variety of available components and libraries; when encountering a new requirement, avoid reinventing the wheel and first search for established community solutions; and throughout development, maintain consistent coding practices to ensure readability and long-term maintainability of the project.

 ## 8. Highlights & Lowlights